opentok/opentok-network-test/README.md

 * Audio and video packets received

-This API is only available in sessions that use the OpenTok Media Router.
+This API is only available in sessions that use the Vonage Video API Media Router.

 ## Thresholds and interpreting network statistics

-You can use the network statistics to determine the ability to send and receive streams, and as a result have a quality experience during the OpenTok call.
+You can use the network statistics to determine the ability to send and receive streams, and as a result have a quality experience during the Vonage Video API call.

 Please keep in mind, every application's use case and every user's perception of the call quality is different.
 Therefore, you should adjust the default thresholds and timeframe in